FunmiOkpodudu/Capstone-Project-Analyzing_Covid_19-Dataset/README.md

 ## Data Summary
 Fetch the summary of the table datatypes for each column.

+Certainly, here's the revised "Instructions" section based on your provided content:

 ## Instructions
-Follow these instructions to achieve project goals:
+Ensure that PostgreSQL is used as the designated database tool for this project.
+Follow these steps to successfully complete the project:

-1. **Database Creation**: Create a PostgreSQL database named 'covid_19_data' to store the COVID-19 dataset.
+1. **Database and Table Creation**: Start by establishing a database named 'covid_19_data'.
+Within this database, create a table named 'covid_19_data' specifically designed to accommodate the dataset.

-2. **Table Creation**: Within the 'covid_19_data' database, create a table named 'covid_19_data' using the appropriate data types for each column as indicated in the data summary.

-3. **Data Type Modification**: Change the data type of the 'ObservationDate' column to 'DATE' within the DataFrame.
+2. **Data Type Modification**: Modify the data type of the 'ObservationDate' column within the 'covid_19_data' table.
+Change it from its initial 'String' representation to the more appropriate 'DATE' data type.

-4. **Data Extraction and Loading**: Use Python to read the 'Covid_19_data.csv' file and load it into the 'covid_19_data' table in the PostgreSQL database.
-Utilize the `psycopg2` and `SQLAlchemy` libraries to interact with the database.
+3. **Data Extraction and Loading**: Utilize a Python script to procure the 'Covid_19_data.csv' file.
+Once obtained, load the data from this file into the 'covid_19_data' table within the PostgreSQL database.
+Ensure that data integrity is maintained during this process.

-5. **SQL Queries**: Use PostgreSQL PGAdmin to create and execute SQL queries.
-Present all queries within a single SQL file.
+4. **SQL Queries Using PostgreSQL PGAdmin**: Leverage PostgreSQL PGAdmin, a powerful database management tool, for both creating and executing SQL queries.
+Use this platform to gain insights from the dataset and answer relevant questions.

+5. **Consolidated SQL File**: Document your SQL queries within a singular SQL file.
+This consolidated file should include all the SQL queries you create during the project.
+Organize the file for clarity and readability.

+By following these instructions, you will systematically utilize PostgreSQL for establishing the database, loading the data, and conducting SQL queries.
+The provided steps will enable you to effectively analyze the COVID-19 dataset and draw meaningful conclusions.

+Feel free to adapt these instructions based on your project's requirements and the tools you're using.

 ## How It Works
 1. **Database Creation**: Use PgAdmin to create a new PostgreSQL database named 'covid_19_data'.